UPDATE June 25, 2018.

 Numismatic groups have rallied to express concerns that common, inexpensive, and difficult to sell items such as collectible coins will have the same documentation requirements as gold and silver bullion or diamonds.
 There are an estimated 5,000 firms that deal in coins in the United States, mostly small businesses or sole proprietorships with sales under $1 million per year.
 (See: Jeff Garrett, “Coin Collecting: How Large is the Rare Coin Market?”
 Coin Week (Dec.
 13, 2013)

 Applying the proposed new regulations will be very expensive for the government as well.
-Anti-money laundering controls are generally applied to billion dollar financial industries and banks, but even then they have also been criticized as unduly rigorous and expensive to comply with.
+Anti-money laundering controls are generally applied to billion dollar financial industries and banks, but even these regulations have been criticized as unduly rigorous and expensive to comply with.
 Forbes writer Frank Holmes described anti-money-laundering regulations as one of the five costliest financial regulations of the past twenty years.
 Holmes writes, “Although I think most of us would agree that catching terrorists is an admirable mission, the AML rules come at a very high cost to financial institutions.
 According to a 2016 study conducted by the Heritage Foundation, the current rules cost the U.S. economy between $4.8 billion and $8 billion annually.
 And with so few money laundering cases opened and investigated every year, each conviction since the law went into effect carries an estimated $7 million price tag.”

 (See: Frank Holmes, The Five Costliest Financial Regulations of the Past Twenty Years: A Timeline, Forbes, May 18, 2017)

 Others have noted that the privacy of art collectors will be at risk, and data collected could be used by federal authorities for ‘fishing expeditions’ into hitherto private art collections.
 Expectations of privacy among collectors selling because of hardship would no longer exist.
+FinCen shares information in each business’ file with law enforcement in the US and 90 other nations and with IRS and tax authorities in 70 other countries.

 Although this fact is well known to anti-art trade activists, they are likely to be the first to demand that art dealers provide such non-existent records as part of the compliance process.

-Following the new regulations will not be easy to do correctly, either, as evidenced by the Federal Financial Institutions Examination Council’s 442-page compliance program manual.
+Following the new regulations will not be easy to do correctly either, as evidenced by the Federal Financial Institutions Examination Council’s 442-page compliance program manual.
 Anti-money laundering compliance programs generally require businesses to:

 - Establish effective Bank Secrecy Act compliance programs.